 - Does my virtualization plan include a single point of failure?

 It’s important to plan your virtual server deployment so that the failure of a single host server will not have catastrophic consequences.
 I’ve seen many companies eager to make money-saving changes, virtualize their entire network onto a single host…or use a single SAN device to store all their information.
 When designing physical networks it’s easier to see a single point of failure…but sometimes in the virtual world, people overlook this.
 I worked at a company that has a single SAN device connected to multiple VMware hosts, should a host go down they are fine since they have VMotion, which will transfer everything to another host…yet if they lose their SAN their entire network will come to a grinding halt.
 So try to eliminate the single point of failure, or it could cost you in a pinch.

 - How many guest machines can each host accommodate?

-One of the biggest mistakes I’ve seen some administrators make when moving forward on virtualization, is overloading the host server.
-You can not just throw a bunch of virtual machines on a host and assume there wont be a problem.
+One of the biggest mistakes I’ve seen some administrators make when moving forward on virtualization is overloading the host server.
+You can not just throw a bunch of virtual machines on a host and assume there won’t be a problem.
 Though you also don’t need to make sure every physical host has enough for every virtual server, there is some give and take you just need to plan ahead and give some room for growth or high utilization of a server.
-Every guest machine is going to different, you’ll need to at least have an idea of where you would like to place each guest machine when you begin the capacity planning process.
-I used the host specs, the base-line specs of the soon to be virtual server and played a little tetris like game, trying to get the everything on the server without overloading it and giving it room to grow if needed.
+Every guest machine is going to be different, you’ll need to at least have an idea of where you would like to place each guest machine when you begin the capacity planning process.
+I used the host specs, the baseline specs of the soon-to-be virtual server, and played a little Tetris-like game, trying to get everything on the server without overloading it and giving it room to grow if needed.